hst1189/upptime2/Setting.md

 ```
 status-website:
   theme: light
-Available themes are light, dark, night or ocean.
 ```
+Available themes are `light`, `dark`, `night` or `ocean`.

-You can also write your own custom theme by creating a CSS file in the assets/ directory of your Upptime repository.
+You can also write your own custom theme by creating a CSS file in the `assets/` directory of your Upptime repository.
 For example, if you create a file `assets/my-custom-theme.css`, you can use CSS variables to style your theme.
 To see a list of all available variables, see the `dark.css` theme:
 ```
 :root {
   --body-background-color: #001716;